danja/foowiki/README.md

 *Work in progress!*

 **2019-04-23** : the local server I was running this on is failing, so I decided to put this on my main laptop.
-This revealed several issues, so I've made the minimum necessary changes to get it working and edited this doc accordingly.
+This revealed several issues, so I've made the minimum necessary changes to get it working.

 ## Installation